metthis/voting-system/README.md

 - `logic` defines the `VotingRoundEvaluator` which analyzes  submitted votes and translates them into a result
 - `elections` are meant to hold classes containing rules which are specific to different kinds of elections, such as voter and candidate eligibility criteria and vote validity criteria; currently, the only such implemented class is `PresidentialElection`
 - `programs` currently contains only `RunPresidentialElection` which mocks votes and produces a winner
+- `db` is WIP and will contain classes and SQL files meant to store voters, candidates and votes in a database rather than in runtime memory

 Unit tests for `persons`, `voting`, `logic` and `elections` can be found in `src/test/java`.